Governance Cockpit

 What information does the audit trail of a workflow provide?

-The audit trail of a workflow provides a chronological record of all activities within the process, allowing you to trace who performed which action, when, and why.
-To view the audit trail of a workflow, navigate to the Governance Cockpit menu item in the left menu bar.
-Click on a workflow in the workflow list to open the audit trail for the selected workflow.
+The audit trail of a workflow provides a chronological record of all activities within the process.
+This allows you to see who performed which action, when, and for what reason.
+To view the audit trail of a workflow, go to the Governance Cockpit menu item in the left menu bar.
+Click a workflow in the workflow list to open the audit trail of the selected workflow.

-The audit trail displays both the start date and the individual steps of the workflow in chronological order, arranged from bottom to top.
+The audit trail displays the start date and the individual workflow steps in chronological order, arranged from bottom to top.
 The first step is always the initiation of the workflow.

-On the left side of each step, a chip displays the initials of the user who performed that step.
-Hovering your mouse over the chip reveals the full name of the user.
+On the left side of each step, a chip shows the initials of the user who performed that step.
+If you move the mouse over the chip, the full name of the user is displayed.
 If the workflow is a resubmission, the chip shows an Android symbol.
 Hovering over it displays the name Resubmission assistant.
-To the right of each step, the associated comment is also shown if one was provided.
+The related comment is shown on the right side of each step, if a comment was entered.

 Here the audit trail of a publication workflow is shown.